ddbrennan/git-interview-baseline/README.md

 ## Conclusion

-Git is complex, and collaborating with people in this matter is just hard - there's no easy way to allow 100s of people to all work on the same code base.
-These workflows are just being introduced to you.
-You'll have lots of time to practice them and memorize what each command does.
-Don't try to learn it all at once; instead just start to get an understanding of what's what.
+Git is complex, and collaborating with people in this matter is hard - there's no easy way to allow hundreds of people to all work on the same code base.
+These workflows are just being introduced to you and can seem overwhelming, but you'll have lots of time to practice them and memorize what each command does.

 ![XKCD Git](http://imgs.xkcd.com/comics/git.png)